DundeeRJam/Resources/EDUKIT1/LEDS/CONTROLLING_LEDS/PYTHON/Controlling_LEDS_Python.md

 green.on() # this is turning the green LED on
 ```

-Once you have typed all of the code above and checked to make sure it is right.
-Save the file and call it LED_on.py
+Once you have typed all of the code above, and checked to make sure it is right, save the file and call it LED_on.py

 ## Running The Code
 You are now ready to run the code.
 You can do this by clicking on Run -> Run Module or by pressing F5 on your keyboard.
-You should now see your LED's light up.
+You should now see your LEDs light up.

 ## Challenge
-You have managed to turn the LED's on.
+You have managed to turn the LEDs on.
 Now try and turn them off.
 Save your code in a seperate file.